Chapter 21

 8. Humans believe that willingly which they wish.

-9. Many things happen to human beings which they wish and which they do not wish.
+9. Many things happen to human beings which they wish and which

 10. We can strive and conquer better by wisdom than by anger.